pawanmsr/pawanmsr.github.io/_posts/2023-07-16-matrix-matching.markdown

 ## Z Coordinate

 It can be difficult to match the Z-Coordinate.
-Here's and example:
+Here's an example:

 ![An Ode to Misunderstanding](/assets/img/posts/aotm.svg)